Carts are Coming!

 I don't have space for these carts, and I do not want them.

-We understand that some residents do not have the model storage space for the new carts, and that some homeowner associations restrict the placement of waste receptacles.
+We understand that some residents do not have the ideal storage space for the new carts, and that some homeowner associations restrict the placement of waste receptacles.
 City staff is working directly with HOAs to support bylaws updates and design guidelines that accommodate the new carts.
 Residents may not opt out of receiving the carts, and the city is committed to helping create a smooth transition for your household.

 What happens if I move, or rent my home?